 PRP injections have been used by the NFL Pittsburgh Steelers, Super Bowl XLIII, Los Angeles Dodgers, Rutgers College, New York Mets, Mayo Clinic and the Cleveland Clinic, as well as by many other doctors and orthopedic surgeons.

 Patients should try to be off NSAIDS (Ibuprofen, Naprosyn, etc) for about 1 week before a PRP injection.
 You can take Tylenol if you need.

-You can potentially treat any part of the body that has a (muscle, tendon, and ligament) tear with a PRP injection.
+You can potentially treat any part of the body that has a tear (muscle, tendon, and ligament) with a PRP injection.
 Some examples include shoulder pain, rotator cuff tears, shoulder osteoarthritis, knee pain, knee osteoarthritis, knee tendon tears, knee meniscus tear, foot pain, plantar fasciitis, hip pain, hip osteoarthritis, lower back pain.

-Prolotherapy (“Proliferative Injection Therapy”) involves injecting an otherwise non-pharmacological and non-active irritant solution into the body, generally in the region of tendons or ligaments for the purpose of strengthening weakened connective tissue and alleviating musculoskeletal pain.
-Studies have shown prolotherapy benefits for people with chronic pain, as well as those with sports injuries.
+Prolotherapy (“Proliferative Injection Therapy”) involves injecting an otherwise non-pharmacological and non-active irritant solution into the body, generally in the region of tendons or ligaments, for the purpose of strengthening weakened connective tissue and alleviating musculoskeletal pain.
+Studies have shown prolotherapy benefits people with chronic pain, as well as those with sports injuries.

 Prolotherapy is often used as an alternative to invasive arthroscopic surgery.
 Contact our office to learn more.

 Dr. Adickes provides patients in Houston TX with PRP injection treatment.
 Contact him at 713-986-6016 or fill out a Contact Form here to schedule an appointment or to learn more about platelet rich plasma.